Ashford University Catalog

 The Office of Career Services abides by the principles of professional conduct set forth by the National Association of Colleges and Employers (NACE).

-The University’s programs and services are designed to prepare students and graduates to pursue employment in their field of study or related field; however, the University does not guarantee that students or graduates will be placed in any particular position or employment.
+The University’s courses, programs and services are designed to prepare students and graduates to pursue employment in their field of study or related field; however, the University does not guarantee that students or graduates will be placed in any particular position or employment during their enrollment in the program at the University, or after its completion.
 Any statistics referenced on the University website and attributed to a source other than Ashford University have not been independently verified by Ashford University.

-Ashford University does not guarantee employment to any applicant as a condition of their application, acceptance, or attendance in any program.
-Ashford University does not promote employment services or make student referrals to prospective employers based on direct contact with the employer regarding current job openings to any student attending Ashford University online programs.
+Ashford University does not guarantee employment to any applicant as a result of his or her application, acceptance, attendance, completion of any course, or graduation in any program.
+Ashford University does not generally promote employment services or make student referrals to prospective employers based on direct contact with the employer regarding current job openings to any student attending Ashford University online programs.

-The Ashford University Registrar’s Office works closely with members of the admission, academic, and student services departments to facilitate inclusive student recruitment and retention efforts in compliance with regulatory requirements.
-This office collects, records, maintains and reports all student records within FERPA guidelines, e.g., grades, registration information, transcripts, and student academic progress.
-The Registrar’s Office determines student admissibility by reviewing student’s admission application as well as requesting and evaluating all student transcripts to determine applicability to programs.
+The Ashford University Registrar’s Office works closely with members of the enrollment, academic, and student services departments to facilitate inclusive student recruitment and retention efforts in compliance with regulatory requirements.
+This office collects, records, maintains and reports all student records in accordance with FERPA guidelines, e.g., grades, attendance, registration information, transcripts, and student academic progress.
+The Registrar’s Office determines student admissibility by reviewing student’s admission application as well as evaluating all student transcripts to determine applicability to programs.
 Program change requests, name changes, official and unofficial transcript requests and graduation functions are all handled by the Registrar’s Office.
 Students in need of these services should contact the Registrar’s Office for more information.

-Students who attempt coursework access their final grade information on their Ashford University Student Portal.
+Students access their final grade information in the Ashford University Student Portal.